bulldozer2003/CsvImport/README.md

     only when identifier is not the internal id and when the identifier is unique accross all records.
 If empty, the record type is determined according to other columns when possible.
 If not, the record is an item.
+    This column is recommended to avoid useless processing.

+    The column "Item" is required to identify the item to which the file is attached.
+It contains the same identifier as above.

 2. `Omeka Csv Report`